TheTimeSweeper/EnforcerMod/README.md

 - More polish and skills maybe (absolutely no promises)

 ## Changelog
+`1.0.6`
+- Fixed a null projectile being registered to the catalog possibly causing bugs

+`1.0.5`
+- Updated Engineer skin's shield
+- Updated Engineer skin's shotgun- only Riot Shotgun for now, other weapons coming soon
+- Updated Doomguy skin's shield
+- Updated Needler texture
+- Lowered the amount of Bustling Fungus needed for Enforcer: Enforcing Perfection even more
+- Fixed Shattering Justice placement- left the old hammer placement as a config option
+- Fixed deflected projectiles sometimes not hitting the original owner of the projectile
+- Fixed Needler not dropping when ragdolling
+- Fixed Crowdfunder hitting the shield during Protect & Serve- the drone wasn't actually needed but it's staying
+- Updated Super Massive Leech item display
+- Added a config option to enable unfinished skills
+- Changed config to use proper keycodes- this will reset your keybinds back to default but makes changing them easier, resetting config is recommended
+- Fixed a typo in Shield Bash's description

 `1.0.4`
 - Increased Assault Rifle damage to 65%; 40% was a bug and unintended, sorry!
 - Added animation when using the Needler